-Company Entry Description: “XXTAXEIP2”.
+Company Entry Description: “XXTAXEIP3”.

 For the latest and most up-to-date information regarding the second round of Economic Impact Payments, visit:

-IRS GOV Economic Impact Payment
+IRS.GOV Economic Impact Payment

-Most Social Security retirement and disability beneficiaries, railroad retirees and those receiving veterans' benefits do not need take any action to receive a payment.
-Earlier this year, the IRS worked directly with the relevant federal agencies to obtain the information needed to send out the new payments the same way benefits for this group are normally paid.
-For eligible people in this group who didn’t receive a payment for any reason, they can file a 2020 tax return.
+Most Social Security retirement and disability beneficiaries, railroad retirees and those received veterans' benefits in 2020 should not need to take any action to receive a payment.
+As with the first two stimulus payments, the IRS is to send out the new payments the same way benefits are normally paid.
+The IRS is working directly with other federal agencies to obtain updated 2021 information for recipients.

 Some people who will receive an automatic third payment based on their federal benefits information may need to file a 2020 tax return even if they don't usually file.
 If your third payment does not include a payment for your qualified dependent who did not receive a third payment, you must file a 2020 tax return to be considered for an additional third payment even if you don't normally file.

 If you're eligible and didn't get a first or second Economic Impact Payment or got less than the full amounts, you may be eligible for the 2020 Recovery Rebate Credit but you'll need to file a 2020 tax return.
 See the special section on IRS.gov: Claiming the 2020 Recovery Rebate Credit if you aren't required to file a tax return.

 Yes.
 As with EIP1 and EIP2, people will receive an IRS notice, or letter, after they receive a payment telling them the amount of the payment.
 They should keep this for their tax records.